Basic Terms

 The Board

-In DevStride, users can view and move work items within a KanBan board in the Work module.
+In DevStride, users can view and move work items within a KanBan board in the Plan Delivery module.
+Boards can be set up as perpetual (ongoing) or cycle-based.
 Drag item cards between lanes as work progresses.

-Users can apply filters for a swift and practical segmentation of work items in the KanBan view.
+Users can apply filters for a swift and practical segmentation of work items in the Status view, Table view or 2D view.

 Was this article helpful?